 Paterson is active in professional planning practice within Texas, providing multiple opportunities for professional development seminars and conferences for Texas APA planners.
 He has served on numerous state and regional planning advisory boards and task forces, the Texas APA Board as Awards Chair and Education Foundation member.
 He has been the recipient of the School of Architecture's Outstanding Lecturer and Community Service awards.

-Presentations at academic and professional conferences in the past three years include: The National Conference of the American Planning Association, the Association of Collegiate Schools of Planning Conference and the Association of European Schools of Planning Congress.
+Presentations at academic and professional conferences include: The National Conference of the American Planning Association, the Association of Collegiate Schools of Planning Conference and the Association of European Schools of Planning Congress.

 Paterson's three most recent research projects are focused on better metrics for Scenario Planning for Sustainable Communities, Scenario Planning for Disaster Resilience, and Plan Implementation theory and practice.

 Places Project access at:

 - Spring 2023 - 60310 - PA 388K - Advanced Topics in Public Policy

 - Spring 2023 - 60255 - PA 388K - Advanced Topics in Public Policy